fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Acknowledgements

 There is a wealth of information about the *Bard's Tale* series out there on the Internet.
-I used the genuine hint book published by Interplay and Electronic Arts as a basis for my maps — still had my original copy, all these years later – even though it turns out it's wrong in a few places.
-I looked at a few other sets of maps but largely made my own to go along with this walkthrough.
+At first, I used the genuine hint book published by Interplay and Electronic Arts as a basis for my maps — still had my original copy, all these years later – even though it turns out it's wrong in a few places.
+I looked at a few other sets of maps but largely made my own to go along with this walkthrough, and then eventually got around to writing a decoder for the game data files.

 Sources I used:

 - The [Bard's Tale Compendium](http://bardstale.poverellomedia.com/thebardstale.html) pages for BT1
 - The [Bard's Tale Online](https://www.bardstaleonline.com/)
 - The [RPG Classics](http://shrines.rpgclassics.com/pc/bardstale1/) BT1 shrine
 - The [Adventurer's Guild](https://bardstale.brotherhood.de/talefiles/forum/index.php?sid=de2012eaa2d615ff2e73cc9e6b7bbb6c) forum, especially the Developer's Heaven board

 ### Version History